howest-mct/2023-2024-projectone-ctai-NikitosKokos/Docs/Feedforward.md

 - Feedback 1: Marie said my model is working well, I can add some more data, but it detects faces with a good accuracy.
 As for the augmentation, it can be dangerous for my model to use these settings, but you can try and check if it's good for your model
 - Feedback 2: You can train one model and do you vs others, and then when a new user added, train this model again.
 I think that is the best option.
 The second option is to create each time a new model user vs others and compare them together to choose the best accuracy.
 But it's more difficult.
 Marie also advised to use yolov8n(Nano) then yolov8s(Small) for better training time

+## MVP02: working model (Date: 04/06/2024)

+After the last feedback I completely retrained my model using a new dataset, so the accuracy was about 99% on the test, but for the video it was of course a bit lower, but still about 90% faces were captured.
+I also asked about how to make a face recognition model, we've talked with Marie and I said I will be busy doing it this week.
+I also showed that I can already add a new user to my database and that my Flask part is already done.